 The reflection targets my disfigurement.
 If only the borders of this mirror could protect the rest of the world from my hideousness.
 My life’s insignificance rampages through my thoughts like an atrociously loud party that never ends.
 Nothing I do is good enough.
 I want to expunge my existence on a daily basis.
 Not even daily.
 Every damn second.
 With this mirror as my echo, I am repulsive.
 How do I disappear from my inadequacies?
 With countless years of too many pills mixed with too much alcohol under my belt, what is next for me?
 What else can I do to escape the infernal knowledge that I am worthless, that I will never be enough?
 I have already attempted suicide once, and I even failed at that.
 Every time I think about it, my one chance at escaping this ghastly life, I feel betrayed.
 My heart stopped that day.
 Clinically, I died.
 Yet, here I am with the mirror trapping my brittle existence in its cage, framing me for another attempt.

 by Shay Skinner, Senior Contributor to The Climbing Zine.
 Banner photo of the author on Flight Time, Fin Wall, Indian Creek by Sagar Gondalia.
-This piece is an excerpt from Volume 10, The Raw Issue.
+This piece is an excerpt from The Climbing Zine Book, now available.

 I cannot bear to take up too much space in this world.
 I do not deserve it.
 I am not worth it.
 Standing in front of the mirror every morning, I check myself to make sure I am small enough to exist.
 It is better to feel hollow than to feel anything at all.
 Even the feeling of food in my stomach is too much to allow.
 The void is my only comfort.
 My only confidant.
 Before I lay my skeleton to troubled rest every night, I look at myself again in the mirror, waiting to die.
 I am nothing but skin dripping off bones like cheap clothes drooping from wire coat hangers.
 And still, even the air in my lungs takes up too much space.